Western Tri-State League: 1914 season, and disbanding

 Before the start of the 1914 season, it was announced that the Boise Irrigators were leaving the Western Tri-State League, and joining the Union Association.
 Therefore, W. N. Sweet, the president of the league, and president of the Boise club resigned his post.
 Before the start of the season, L. M. Brown, the secretary of the Western Tri-State League, announced that the league would be adopting a 98-game schedule, and that they would be adding another team due to the absence of Boise.
 Over a dozen requests were sent to secretary Brown requesting a baseball team.
 Brown selected Baker City, Oregon as the location for the new franchise.

 Local reports speculated that the 1914 season would be the league's most successful.
 In Walla Walla, Washington, the cities public schools were dismissed early, and admitted to the Walla Walla Bears game for free.
 There was also a parade, which led to the ball park.
 Attendance for all of the clubs opening day games were record-breaking that year.
 The Pendleton Walla Walla, Washington Minor League City Encyclopedia won the league title that season with a 59–37 record.
 In second place were the Walla Walla Bears with a record of 53–43.
 Behind them were the Baker City Miners with a 44–52 record.
 The North Yakima Braves, with a record of 36–50, finished last.
 Four players in the league that season had an MLB appearance some time in their professional career.
 Those players were: Ray French, and Suds Sutherland of the Baker City club; Ed Mensor of the Pendleton club; and Earl Sheely of the Walla Walla club.

 Before the start of the 1915 season, the Western Tri-State League failed to raise enough money to operate their league, effectively ending the league.
-League president R. W. Ritner later stated that the failure of the league was due to the North Yakama, and Walla Walla clubs who did not want to work together.
+League president Roy W. Ritner later stated that the failure of the league was due to the North Yakama, and Walla Walla clubs who did not want to work together.